philipbelesky/groundhog/site/techniques.md

 ---
 layout:     landing_techniques
 title:      Techniques
 category:   top
+subtitle:   Discussions of design techniques and concepts along with example models and resources.
 ---

-Discussions of design techniques and concepts along with example models and resources.